 - It is most effective if the UV light penetrates less than one inch of water.

-- Effectiveness can be hindered if the water passes too fast past the bulb.
+- Effectiveness can be hindered if the water passes too quickly past the bulb.
 It is most effective if the exposure time of the water to the UV light is longer than one second.

-- It can help to prevent future waterborne pathogen reoccurrences once the initial problem has been completely eradicated from the aquarium.
+- It can help prevent future waterborne pathogen reoccurrences once the initial problem has been completely eradicated from the aquarium.

 - UV light not only kills unwanted organisms, but beneficial ones as well.